• Skip to primary navigation

 • Rin is the input resistor

-This tells how much sound is increased.
+This tells how much the sound increases.

 2. Capacitors: